darokin/darshell-clock/README.md

 ![Github last version](https://img.shields.io/github/v/release/darokin/darshell-clock?include_prereleases)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**darshellclock** is a *MINIMALIST* console application to displasy time and date with nice ASCII digits in your terminal.
+**darshellclock** is a *MINIMALIST* console application to display time and date with nice ASCII digits in your terminal.

 Uses ncurses

-Here is a demo but mostly you would use this in a small persistent terminal.
+Here is a demo but mostly you would use this in a small persistant terminal.

 <p align="center"><img src="http://darokin.info/imgs/darshellclock.gif" alt="darshellclock demo"/></p>